Melissamij/nomade-dreamer-blog/_drafts/winter-swimming.md

   title: Max 70 characters
   social_image: landscape 1200 x 600px
 ---
 You may ask yourself, but why on earth would I go in cold, dark water when it’s freezing outside?
 Fair enough I was one of those.
-Remember I am from Cannes in the south of France, when we see people swimming in November we think they are crazy and the water is still at 20 degrees hahahaI had that picture of Danish winter being all Huge, you know candle, cosy inside in the warm drinking a coffee.But there is the other side, what’s left of the viking people.
+Remember I am from Cannes in the south of France, when we see people swimming in November we think they are crazy and the water is still at 20 degrees hahaha.
+I had that picture of Danish winter being all "Hygge", you know candle, cosy inside in the warm drinking a coffee.But there is the other side, what’s left of the viking people.
 {: .center}

 So let’s dive into this crazy idea…